(1) The following health professionals may enroll with the agency, as defined in WAC

 (iv) For children with disabilities, age two or younger, in natural environments including the home and community setting in which children without disabilities participate, to the maximum extent appropriate to the needs of the child.

-(5) For eligible clients, twenty years of age and younger, the agency covers unlimited outpatient rehabilitation.
+(5) For eligible clients age twenty and younger, the agency covers unlimited outpatient rehabilitation.

-(6) For clients twenty-one years of age and older, the agency covers a limited outpatient rehabilitation benefit.
+(6) For clients age twenty-one and older, the agency covers a limited outpatient rehabilitation benefit.

-(7) Outpatient rehabilitation services for clients twenty-one years of age and older must:
+(7) Outpatient rehabilitation services for clients age twenty-one and older must:

-(a) Restore, improve, or maintain the client's level of function that has been lost due to medically documented injury or illness; and
+(a) Restore, improve, or maintain the person's level of function that has been lost due to medically documented injury or illness; and

-(b) Include an on-going management plan for the client and/or the client's caregiver to support timely discharge and continued progress.
+(b) Include an ongoing management plan for the client or the client's caregiver to support timely discharge and continued progress.

-(8) For eligible adults, twenty-one years of age and older, the agency limits coverage of outpatient rehabilitation as follows:
+(8) For eligible clients age twenty-one and older, the agency limits coverage of outpatient rehabilitation as follows:

 (i) Without authorization: